Apple's new iPhone 14 to show India closing tech gap with China

 Besides offering backup to its existing operations, the country of 1.4 billion people is a promising consumer market and the Modi administration has offered financial incentives for tech production under its Make in India programme.

-One challenge in narrowing the cap of India production is secrecy.
+One challenge in narrowing the production gap is secrecy.
 Apple goes to extreme lengths to keep new product details confidential, and imposing the same rigorous controls in a second country would prove difficult.

 Even if Apple and Foxconn intended a simultaneous launch, supply-chain challenges would have stymied the goal.
 China, the source of many iPhone components, has gone through successive waves of lockdowns, complicating the process of shipping components through the country.

-India's workforce and factories haven't easily adopted the highly controlled practices that Apple requires from suppliers.
+India's workforce and factories have not easily adopted the highly controlled practices that Apple requires from suppliers.

-Since Apple began assembling iPhones in India through contract manufacturers Foxconn and Wistron Corp five years ago, workers have revolted over salaries and the quality of food in two prominent incidents.
+Workers have revolted over salaries and the quality of food, in two prominent incidents.